Michael Bamiro

-Michael Bamiro (born October 9, 1990) is a former American football offensive tackle.
+Michael Bamiro (born October 9, 1990) is an American former football offensive tackle.
 He played college football at Stony Brook University.
-He has also been a member of the Philadelphia Eagles and New York Giants of the National Football League, Montreal Alouettes of the Canadian Football League (CFL), and Washington Valor of the Arena Football League (AFL).
+He was a member of the Philadelphia Eagles and New York Giants of the National Football League (NFL), the Montreal Alouettes of the Canadian Football League (CFL), and the Washington Valor of the Arena Football League (AFL).

-Early years
+Early life

 He attended Pocono Mountain West High School in Pennsylvania.
 He was an honorable mention all-conference and was the team captain in his senior season.

 Professional career

 Philadelphia Eagles

 On July 16, 2013, he signed with the Philadelphia Eagles as an undrafted free agent.
 On August 31, 2013, he was released before being brought back onto the practice squad.
 He was released by the Eagles on August 23, 2014.

 New York Giants

 Bamiro was signed to the New York Giants' practice squad on November 26, 2014.
 He signed a futures contract with the Giants on December 29, 2014.
 On September 1, 2015, Bamiro was waived by the Giants.